gregcope/pastyAndChablis/README.md

 1. User submits a form of their Pizza order
 1. Simple recording in S3 access logs

+## Aim

+In no real order

+* Set up a website without servers
+* Have a proper cert/domain name
+* CDN and origin config, secured to only answer CDN
+* Configured as Code

 ## Resources

 * https://nickolaskraus.org/articles/creating-a-static-website-using-cloudformation/